Santa Barbara Improv Workshop

 Tragedy ComedyBen Whitehouse over at the Improvoker has written an interesting article about comedy in improv.
 He discusses the difference between going for a quick gag in a scene vs. building up a truthful scene that is funny in a complex, emotional way.
-The sort of difference you’d find between fast food and a complex, gourmet meal (my poor metaphor).
+The sort of difference you'd find between fast food and a complex, gourmet meal (my poor metaphor).
+The quote that most resonates for me comes from Anthony King, Upright Citizen Brigade's Creative Director in New York:

 In my opinion, good improv should not be about winking to the audience or just focusing on laughs - not ever.
 However, it’s also not necessarily about being “real.”
 It’s about being “truthful.”